|Rewards Rating:||4.1 / 5|

 Low card fees

 Another plus of the Instacard Mastercard is its low cost.
-The card carries no annual fee and no foreign transaction fees, so there’s little risk to keeping it in your wallet and it could come in handy should you need to travel abroad.
+The card carries no annual fee and no foreign transaction fees.
+As long as you pay your balance on time and avoid late fees or the potentially high penalty APR, there’s little risk to keeping it in your wallet.

 Just keep in mind that you’ll be automatically enrolled in an annual Instacart+ membership and will be charged $99 per year should you continue your membership beyond the first year.
 That said, you can cancel at any time, and Instacart+ membership isn’t required to keep the card, so you’re under no obligation should you no longer want to use the service.